zamp21/collabtrans/README.md

 ## All-in-One Packages

-For users who want to get started quickly, we provide all-in-one packages on [GitHub Releases](https://github.com/xunbu/docutranslate/releases).
+For users who want to get started quickly, we provide all-in-one packages on [GitHub Releases](https://github.com/zamp21/collabtrans/releases).
 Simply download, unzip, and enter your AI platform API-Key to start using.

-- **DocuTranslate**: Standard version, uses the online `minerU` engine to parse PDF documents.
+- **CollabTrans**: Standard version, uses the online `minerU` engine to parse PDF documents.
 Choose this version if you don't need local PDF parsing (recommended).
-- **DocuTranslate_full**: Full version, includes the built-in `docling` local PDF parsing engine.
+- **CollabTrans_full**: Full version, includes the built-in `docling` local PDF parsing engine.
 Choose this version if you need local PDF parsing.

 ## Installation